bolek42/bolek42.github.io/sec/iota.md

     return fragments
 ```

-In the IOTA protocol the bundle hash is a hash value of a bundle, an actual money movement and can not be chosen arbitrarily.
+In the IOTA protocol, the bundle-hash is a hash value of a bundle, an actual money movement and can not be chosen arbitrarily.
 Even though random values can be signed if only two signatures are known.
 This can be achieved by slightly mutating a known signature.